EstebanBorai/gophers-blog/README.md

 ### Running Server
 In order to run the server, SSH into `songs-share-server` container.
-Make sure you are in the following path:
+- Make sure you are in the following path:

 `root@<your container id>:/go/src/github.com/estebanborai/songs-share-server#`

+- Install dependencies using `dep`:
+`dep ensure`

-Then run `go run main.go` command and expect the following output:
+- Then run `go run main.go` command and expect the following output:

 `[GIN-debug] Listening and serving HTTP on :8080`

 You are able to make HTTP requests to this server using Postman or any other tool.